JM1/ansible-collection-jm1-cloudy/README.md

 remote-viewer vnc://127.0.0.1:5900
 ```

-To stop the container, exit the container's Bash shells and run on your container host:
+To stop and remove the container(s), exit the container's Bash shells and run on your container host:

 ```sh
 # Stop and remove container(s)